McCall, Idaho: History

 The town's annual winter carnival was inspired by the Payette Lake Sports Carnival initially held in 1923–24 and lasting several years.
 Activities included dog and snowshoe races, ski jumping, horse skijoring, and a tug-o-war.
 Reports vary between hundreds to thousands of tourists visiting the festivities.
 The Winter Carnival, which resumed in1941, recently celebrated100 years.

 The beauty of McCall and Payette Lake drew attention from Hollywood in 1938 when it was selected as the filming location for the Academy Award-nominated Northwest Passage, starring Spencer Tracy, Robert Young, and Walter Brennan.
 The film, released in 1940, was set during the French and Indian War of 1755–63 in eastern North America, Idaho's forests substituting for the woods of New England and the Upper Midwest.

 In 1943, the U.S. Forest Service opened the McCall smokejumper base, one of nine permanent smokejumper bases in the nation.
 The site includes a smokejumper training unit, parachute loft, dispatch office, and the McCall air tanker base at the airport.

 After World War II, a consortium of businessmen and doctors from Lewiston, 150 mi to the north, decided that McCall and the lake were an ideal recreation site and thus the town was transformed from lumber to tourism.
 The iconic Shore Lodge opened on 3 July 1948, at Shellworth Beach on Payette Lake.
 The lodge became McCall's centerpiece for the next 51 years.
-Shore Lodge management and shareholders intentionally created a resort-style lodge that was a cozy and intimate place for locals and tourists, contrasting with the glamor and glitz of the other famous Idaho lodge in Sun Valley.
+Shore Lodge management and shareholders intentionally created a resort-style lodge that was a cozy and intimate place for locals and tourists, contrasting with the glamour and glitz of the other famous Idaho lodge in Sun Valley.
 It was turned into a private club in 1999, then it re-opened to the public in 2008.
 One of Shore Lodge's first summer employees was University of Idaho student John Ascuaga of Notus, who worked as a bellhop learning the business from the bottom up and was to go on to found the Nugget hotel, convention center, and casino in Sparks, Nevada, one of the largest and most successful in the Reno, Nevada area.

 In 1965, a 1,000 acre peninsula 2 mi outside of McCall became Ponderosa State Park, home to large old-growth trees.